Hire cars and courtesy cars

 Type of car

 Most courtesy cars are small 5-door cars such as a Ford Fiesta or Vauxhall Corsa.
 If this type of car is not suitable due to your disability or adaptations, please mention your needs when asking for a courtesy car.
 In some cases your dealer will be able to arrange for a bigger hire car.
+If you have adaptations fitted and your vehicle is off the road for five days, we may be able to offer you a courtesy vehicle with similar adaptations.
 We will do our best to help you but your contract doesn’t guarantee a like-for-like replacement.

 Things to consider

 If you are being provided with a courtesy car by a repairer or dealer you will not be asked to pay anything.
 The car will usually be supplied with a certain amount of fuel and you will be asked to return it with the same amount of fuel.However, for hire cars, there are a few things to bear in mind.

 - Fuel deposit: Any hire car provided by the RAC, RSAM or Motability will have a full tank of fuel.
 You will need to pay a fuel deposit to the hire company (this is usually £50 but can vary between companies) - this will be refunded if you return the car with a full tank of fuel.

 - Fuel charges: If the car is collected from you, the cost of the fuel used to get back to the depot will be taken off your deposit.
 Hire car companies charge top rates for fuel plus an administrative charge.
 If the tank is empty the fuel deposit may not cover the full cost and you will be invoiced for any outstanding amount.

 - Liability: You will need to sign a rental agreement and extension liability form.
 This means that you are responsible for any loss, damage or charges to the hire car.